“Pacific Crest Trail Prep. Feb 2019. A false sense of security?”

-On the 1st July this year, I’m leaving the UK to head off for my biggest adventure to date: to walk the Pacific Crest Trail.
+On the 1st July 2019, I’m leaving the UK to head off for my biggest adventure to date: to walk the Pacific Crest Trail.

-It’s only 4.5 months away but I’m massively procrastinating so I’ve decided to write a monthly blog about the trip.
-I hope it will be of interest and that it will give me accountability, a sense of momentum and help me get my arse into gear!
+It’s only 4.5 months away but I’m massively procrastinating.
+I’ve decided to write a monthly blog about the trip in the hope it will be of interest, that it will give me accountability, a sense of momentum and help me get my arse into gear!

 It’s going to be a no holds barred, honest reflection.

 What am I doing?
-What’s the Pacific Crest Trail?
+What’s Pacific Crest Trail Prep all about?

 The short version: A bloody long walk down the west coast of America.